Our Staff

 she/her

-Emily Parker, our Communications Coordinator, crafts communications, manages congregational outreach, and seeks to support members at the speed of trust.
+Emily Parker, our Communications Director, crafts communications, manages congregational outreach, and seeks to support members at the speed of trust.

 Emily grew up in the old stone walls of First UU Fellowship of Hunterdon County.
 As a youth, she served on her Religious Education Committee, Sunday Services Committee and on the Metro District Youth Adult Council.
 She also worked as a counselor at Murray Grove summer camp for four seasons.
 Prior to UU FaithAction NJ, Emily served as Outreach Coordinator for the Diaper Bank of Southern Arizona.

-Emily studies at Wesley Theological Seminary; she is pursuing her Masters of Divinity and Unitarian Universalist ordination.
-Emily graduated Juniata College in 2018 with a B.A. in Spanish/Hispanic Cultures.
+Emily holds a Master of Divinity with specialization in Public Theology from Wesley Theological Seminary.
+She holds a B.A. in Spanish/Hispanic Cultures from Juniata College.
 She presented her undergraduate research, “Beyond the Bridge: A Study of Unitarian Universalist Emerging Adults,” at the 2018 UUA General Assembly.

 Administrator